Backbase/backbase.github.io/content/posts/unpublished/ways-to-improve-be-api-performance/post.md

 ### Pitfalls

   * Error handling, especially propagations of such errors across asynchronous boundaries, can be really challenging.
 Also, improper error handling in asynchronous code can produce silent errors and lead to data corruption, unexpected or misleading behaviour.
-Consider using exceptions handlers in callbacks and using events for error propagation.
+Consider using exceptions handlers in callbacks and using events for error propagation;
   * Asynchronous programming requires careful management of resources, especially for long-running asynchronous processes.
-Pay special attention to proper cleanup of resources, possible resource leaking and excess resource consumption.
+Pay special attention to proper cleanup of resources, possible resource leaking and excess resource consumption;
   * Debugging and testing may require specialized frameworks and techniques.

 ## Parallel processing